dougeby/IntuneDocs/intune/endpoint-protection-windows-10.md

 ## Windows encryption settings

-### Windows Settings
+### Windows settings

-- **Require devices to be encrypted (Desktop only)** - If enabled, users are prompted to enable device encryption.
+- **Require devices to be encrypted (desktop only)** - If enabled, users are prompted to enable device encryption.
 Additionally, they are asked to confirm that encryption from another provider has not been enabled.
 If Windows encryption is turned on while another encryption method is active, the device might become unstable.
 - **Require Storage Card to be encrypted (mobile only)** - Enable this setting to encrypt any removable storage cards used by the device.